Canon de 16 C modèle 1864: Context

 The 16 cm model 1864 had a rather direct relation to the heaviest traditional smoothbore muzzle loaders that western navies used in the broadside of their sailing warships.
 In the United Kingdom, this was the 32-pounder gun.
 In France, this was the 36-pounder long gun, later replaced by the 30-pounder long gun.
 The size of these guns was determined by what sailors could practically handle on board.

 In 1855, the Battle of Kinburn made it clear that traditional smoothbore guns were not able to penetrate ships with iron armor.
 There were basically two options to achieve this.
 The first was to equip ships with higher caliber guns like the British 68-pounder gun.
 The other option was to use rifled guns, which fired elongated and therefore heavier, projectiles.

 For the French Navy, four successive families of rifled guns were made.
 The first was the modèle 1855, which consisted only of a 22 cm shell gun which was bored down to 164 mm and rifled.
-The second was the modèle 1858-1860.
+The second was the modèle 1858–1860.
 This consisted of 7 guns, of which four were 30-pounders.
 Three of those were smoothbores that had been changed to become rifled muzzle loaders.
 The fourth was a newly designed gun.
 Like the others, it was a rifled and hooped gun, but it was also a breech loader.
 The relation to the other three is that it got the same 164.7 mm caliber and was generally of the same dimensions.
 The other families of guns were the modèle 1864-66 and the modèle 1870.

 Development

 The model 1864 guns initially included guns of 16, 19, 24, and 27 cm caliber.
 They were designed after the March 1862 Battle of Hampton Roads showed that newer armor was almost impregnable to the existing rifled and ultra heavy smoothbore guns.
 The 1864 model introduced improvements to the hooping, the breech system, and the casting process.
 It allowed the weight of the projectile to be raised from two to three times that of the traditional solid spherical bullet while still giving it a higher velocity.

 In spite of these improvements in effectiveness, the 19 cm model 1864 and the 24 cm model 1864 guns made it clear that the 30-pounder / 16 cm gun was no longer sufficient for the line of battle.
 This did not mean that the 16 cm caliber became obsolete.
 Smaller vessels were generally not suitable to mount a 19 or 24 cm gun.
-Later on, the Canon de 14 C modèle 1864 was introduced, but this fired only grenades and cannister shot.
+Later on, the Canon de 14 C modèle 1864 was introduced, but this fired only grenades and canister shot.

 The first designs for the 16 cm model 1864 were made in October and December 1864.
 Changes were made right up to January 1868.
 Overall, the gun stayed somewhat close to the general dimensions of the changed (i.e., rifled) smoothbore 30-pounder model 1858.
 The caliber remained 164.7 cm, total length increased from 3,250 to 3,385 mm, and weight from 3,640 to 5,000 kg.